ADF Logo

 In recent years, artificial intelligence tools have become increasingly common and effective in helping businesses meet their goals.
 While AI’s power can have some negative applications, many companies are committed to using it for good.

 One of the most well-known AI companies, OpenAI (the company that created ChatGPT), says its “mission is to ensure that artificial general intelligence benefits all of humanity.”
-But in practice, OpenAI has engaged in religious discrimination, which harms people rather than helping them.
+But in practice, OpenAI engaged in religious discrimination, harming people rather than helping them.

 Accepting God’s gift of salvation